geomagpy/IMBOT/README.md

 task involves the check whether the data products contains the correct amount of data files, whether naming principles are obeyed and whether the supplied formats are correct.
 In terms of a INTERMAGNET one-minute data product, the obligatory files comprise 12 binary data files with monthly coverage, 1 ascii data file containing baseline data, 1 readme file and a file containing yearly means for the observatory.
-There are also non-obligatory files which can be submitted along with the data product.
+There are also non-obligatory files, at least for the initial submission, like country information,  which can be submitted along with the data product.
 A one-second submission should contain either 12 monthly or 365/366 daily data files in ImagCDF format (citation).
 Currently also the submission of 365/366 daily files in IAGA-2002 format is accepted.
 It needs to be tested whether all requested files are available in readable formats and whether the follow the naming conventions.

 ### 2.2 Task 2: Meta information complete and appropriate